Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 You're interrupting me every time you can.

-No, you're you're just a void question.
+No, you're just avoiding that question.

-You're pregnant with ignorance, Mike, and I'm gonna cut off this uh conversation now because we can't have it, and I know the rest of the audience is simply frustrated by the inability of you to come to grips with a thought that doesn't contradict what you said two seconds before.
+And I know the rest of the audience is simply frustrated by the inability of you to come to grips with a thought that doesn't contradict what you said two seconds before.

-There is no other place that I have found other than the Economist magazine that these figures of test score improvement in math and reading because of the No Child Left Behind mandates, unfunded or not, there's no other place I've read that test scores are going up in public education because of George Bush and what he and Ted Kennedy did in the No Child Left Behind Bill.
+There is no other place that I have found other than The Economist magazine that these figures of test score improvement in math and reading, because of the No Child Left Behind mandates, unfunded or not, there's no other place I've read that test scores are going up in public education because of George Bush and what he and Ted Kennedy did in the No Child Left Behind bill.

 Haven't seen it anywhere.